 |Washington, DC 20036|

 The International Food Information Council Foundation is a nonprofit organization that provides science-based information on food safety, nutrition, and health to nutrition and health professionals, educators, government officials, and journalists.
-They also brochures and other information on food issues to consumers.
+It also offers brochures and other information on food issues to consumers.

 |National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health|